microscaler/tinkerbell/crates/scheduler/docs/design-notes.md

 # Scheduler Design Notes: Coroutine Strategy

-Tinkerbell's coroutine scheduler is based on the pyos8 model — cooperative, deterministic, and traceable.
+Tiffany's coroutine scheduler is based on the pyos8 model — cooperative, deterministic, and traceable.

 This document explores candidate coroutine engines and outlines the strategy for evolving coroutine support within the scheduler crate.